Policies and Procedures

 Bullying of any kind will not be tolerated at the nursery, and will be dealt with promptly, however we fully acknowledge that all parties involved in bullying may need support.

-All the staff team access Behaviour management training via B.A.N.E.S early year training workshops or via in house training, the value of the training is overseen by the Behaviour Management coordinator.
+All the staff team access Behaviour management training via B.A.N.E.S early year training workshops or via in-house training, the value of the training is overseen by the Behaviour Management coordinator.
 Any additional training received by the Behaviour Management coordinator is shared with the staff team at appropriate times such as staff meetings.

-Managers will be informed promptly of any behaviour issues within the nursery, and have the right to exclude a child from nursery either temporarily or on a permanent basis.
+Managers will be informed promptly of any behaviour issues within the nursery and have the right to exclude a child from the nursery either temporarily or on a permanent basis.
 This will occur only if it is felt that the child's behaviour endangers others or parents are not willing to work with the nursery or other professionals in managing the behaviour issues.

 Behavior management issues are overseen by: Dawn Ashman